cjlcarvalho/ner_brazilian_legal_texts/README.md

-# ner_brazilian_legal_texts
-Named Entity Recognition in Brazilian Legal Texts using Conditional Random Fields and Word Embeddings
+# Named Entity Recognition in Brazilian Legal Texts using Conditional Random Fields and Word Embeddings

-# Running
+## Running

 * Download LeNER-Br dataset using the script available in lener directory.